AlexLinov/IP-Scanner/README.md

 - `-EndIP`: The ending IP address to scan (e.g. 192.168.0.255). **(required)**
 - `-OutputFile`: Optional.
 The file to save the output to.
 - `-Help`: Display this help message.
+- `-IPListFile`: Take a list of IPs from file.

 This example scans for live hosts between IP address 192.168.0.1 and 192.168.0.255 and saves the results to a file named "results.txt" in the "C:\temp" directory.